OTUSOFE365025/project-group-24-crn-45740/ADD Iteration 3.md

 Refine the architecture for **Use Case 1: Ask a question** so that a student can:

-> Log in with SSO, ask a question about deadlines, schedules, or grades, and receive a personalized answer within the required performance, availability, and security constraints.
+Use the AI system after having logged in through SSO to ask questions about deadlines, schedules, and grades and get an individualized response instantaneously while the system operates within the defined performance, availability, and security parameters.

-Use Case 1 summary:
+Summary of Use Case 1:

-- Actor: student
+- **Actor**: student
-- Goal: ask the assistant about deadlines, schedules, and campus services
+- **Goal**: to ask the AI Assistant questions about deadlines and schedules as well as campus services
-- Main flow:
+- **Main flow**:
-  1. Student logs in through SSO
+  1. The student authenticates using SSO
-  2. AI interprets the question
+  2. The AI understands the question
-  3. AI fetches information from the calendar or LMS
+  3. The AI retrieves data from the calendar and/or LMS
-  4. Output is shown in the chat
+  4. The result is displayed in the chat

 ### 1.2 Selected Quality Attribute Drivers

 We focus on these quality attributes:

 - **Performance**
-  - The assistant replies to a typical student question within **2 seconds** on average under normal load.
+  - The assistant provides a response to a typical question asked by students within a span of **2 seconds** on an average basis on typical system load.

 - **Availability and Reliability**
-  - The platform continues to work even if a node fails or an external data source is slow and should achieve at least 99.5% uptime.
+  - The platform is able to continue operating even when an external source is slow or when a node crashes and should obtain at least 99.5 uptime.

 - **Security and Privacy**
-  - Only authenticated users can access their own data through SSO.
+  - Users can only access their own information through SSO and authentication.
-  - No student’s data is revealed to another user.
+  - No student information is disclosed to any other user.

 - **Personalization** (cross cutting)
-  - Historical interactions and preferences are used to tailor responses.
+  - Responses are customized based on prior engagements and user preferences.

 ---

-## 2. Choose the Element to Refine
+## 2. Pick an Element to Improve

-From Iterations 1 and 2, we refine the **Conversational Core and Data Integration path** for this iteration, specifically for Use Case 1.
+In this case, we focus on refining the **Conversational Core and Data Integration Path** based on the previous iterations - 1 and 2, and this will be the focus for Use Case 1.

-This path includes:
+This path is composed of:

-- Chat Web Client (browser chat UI)
+- Web Browser Chat Client
 - API Gateway and Load Balancer
-- Auth and SSO Adapter
+- Authentication and SSO Adapter
-- Conversation Orchestrator
+- Orchestrator of Conversations
-- NLP / Model Gateway
+- NLP/Model Gateway
 - Personalization Service
 - Session and Context Store
 - Integration Facade Service (LMS, Registration, Calendar, Email)
 - AIDAP Database
 - Monitoring and Logging

-We focus on this slice because:
+The reasons focus on this slice are:

-- It determines end-to-end latency (performance).
+- It defines the maximum allowable end-to-end latency (performance).
-- It is directly affected by external system failures (availability).
+- It would be the most impacted by external system failures (availability).
-- It is where SSO and authorization are enforced (security).
+- This is where SSO and authorization policies are applied (security).
 - It uses history and preferences (personalization).

 ---